-Cop a serious second-hand steal or two at these best thrift stores in Singapore.
+Cop a serious second-hand steal or two at these stores for second hand shopping in Singapore.

 In a city bursting at the seams with fab shopping, it’s little surprise that it’s also teeming with thrift stores galore for incredible second hand steals.
 We love the thrill of a good thrift; dig a little deeper and you may just unearth a swishy vintage dress or a one-of-a-kind Pinterest-worthy mirror.
 All it takes?
 A little sleuthing and a clever eye for a good bargain.
-From mega charity consignment stores to eclectic furniture finds, we’ve sussed out the best thrift stores in Singapore.
+From mega charity consignment stores to eclectic furniture finds, we’ve sussed out all our favourite stores for second hand shopping in Singapore.
 Happy hunting!

 Salvation Army Family Thrift Stores